-ENGLISH/COMMUNICATIONS DEPARTMENT
+Sacred Heart Requirements University Requirements ENGLISH/COMMUNICATIONS DEPARTMENT

-4.4 Credits Required
+4.4 Credits Required 4 Credits Required English I 1 credit 1 credit

-English I

 English I challenges students to improve their written and oral communication skills, while strengthening their ability to understand and analyze literature in a variety of genres.
 Students will read a broad array of short stories, poetry, drama, novels, autobiographies, essays, and famous speeches.
 The course guides students in the close reading and critical analysis of classic works of literature and helps them appreciate the texts and the contexts in which the works were written.
 Literary selections range from classic works such as Shakespeare's Romeo and Juliet to contemporary pieces by authors such as Maya Angelou.